BrodaNoel/lp-nodejs-client/README.md

 - [OPTIONAL] You can define an HTTP_RPC_URL in the `.env` file, otherwise `https://mainnet-rpc.chainflip.io` will be used
 - Run `nvm use` (or make sure to use a compatible NodeJS version.
 Check the `.nvmrc` file)
 - Run `npm i`

+**Extras**
+Be careful with all these extra log configurations.
+The more you add, the slower the script will run.
+If you are running a "high frecuency trading" style (strategies being run every 10 seconds or less), I would suggest you to avoid adding these logs

+- In your `.env` file, add `LOG_CURRENT_ORDERS=true` if you want to log in the console your current opened limit orders
+- In your `.env` file, add `LOG_PRICES=true` if you want to log in the console the current prices of USDT/USDC (more coming soon)

 ## Defining an Strategy